 Once clean water is in the system, a recirculation pump pulls some of the clarified water to a pressurization-saturation system.
 Next, the water is pressurized by a pump and mixed with pressurized air.
 Under this pressure, the air dissolves in the water.

 Next, a skimming system gently removes the sludge from the top of the water.
-In the video below, you’ll see the skimmers pull sludge off the top and drop it into a desludging trough.
+In the video below, you’ll see the skimmers pull sludge off the top and drop it into a collection trough.

 Do DAF Systems Manage Settled Sludge?